-After the required right of way for a project has been acquired and cleared for construction, the LPA must certify compliance with all applicable laws and regulations by submitting a "Right of Way Clearance for Federal Aid Projects" (KDOT Form 1306).
+After the required ROW for a project has been acquired and cleared for construction, the LPA must certify compliance with all applicable laws and regulations by submitting a Form 1306.
 Failure to comply with this submission will jeopardize the LPA's funding requests and may delay the letting of a project.
-If no right of way was acquired for the project, the LPA must still submit a completed KDOT Form 1306.
+If no ROW was acquired for the project, the LPA must still submit a completed KDOT Form 1306.
 Any required field can be marked with a "0".

-6.1.2 Planning / Lead Time
+7.1.2 Planning / Lead Time

-One of the most significant challenges in acquiring right of way is the LPA is dependent on factors over which they may have little or no control.
+One of the most significant challenges in acquiring ROW is the LPA is dependent on factors over which they may have little or no control.
 Delays may be encountered from property owners, title companies and the court system, just to mention a few.
-Because of the potential for time delays KDOT recommends scheduling plenty of lead time for the acquisition of right of way.
+Because of the potential for time delays KDOT recommends scheduling plenty of lead time for the acquisition of ROW.

-The following is a sample schedule for right of way activities for an average project such as a widening job containing ten parcels or so.
+The following is a sample schedule for ROW activities for an average project such as a widening job containing ten tracts or so.
 Some time frames for functions may overlap, and complex projects will require more time.
-Not provided are estimates for Relocation Assistance, as these types of parcels can only be estimated on a case by case basis.
-Relocation Assistance will require significant time, and the PM is available to help the LPA estimate the time needed.
+Not provided are estimates for Relocation Assistance, as these types of tracts can only be estimated on a case by case basis.
+Relocation Assistance will require significant time.

-Layout & Legal - Preparation of the right of way plans, plats, legal descriptions and title reports.
-4 Months Appraisal and Appraisal Review - Time to prepare and review appraisals.
-4 Months Negotiations - Notice of Proposed Public Improvement and Authorization to Acquire (per KSA 26-518) Negotiator making contact, securing signatures on contract, and closing transaction.
-7 Months 6 Months Condemnation - Preparation of Condemnation notice, requesting selection of commissioners, making service, and making payments.
-Filing necessary notices required publications and property owner mailings.
+Layout and Legal - Preparation of the ROW plans, graphic exhibits, legal descriptions and title reports.
+4 Months

+Appraisal and Appraisal Review - Time to prepare and review appraisals.
+4 Months

+Negotiations - Notice of Proposed Public Improvement and Authorization to Acquire (per KSA 26-518) Negotiator making contact, offers, negotiations, securing signatures on contract and closing transaction.

+6 Months

+7 Months

+Condemnation - Preparation of Condemnation notice, requesting selection of appraisers by commissioners, making service, and making payments.
+Filing necessary notices, required publications, and property owner mailings.

 TOTAL - 21 Months

-6.1.3 Federal Funding Eligibility
+7.1.3 Federal Funding Eligibility